carbonfact/lea/README.md

 lea run --select git+ --freeze-unselected
 ```

 This will only run the modified views and their descendants.
 The dependencies of these modified will be taken from production.
+This is akin to dbt't [defer](https://docs.getdbt.com/reference/node-selection/defer) command, but without the need for managing artifacts.

-The added benefit is that you are guaranteed to be doing a comparison with the same tables when you run [`lea diff`](#lea-diff).
+The added benefit is that you are guaranteed to do a comparison with the same base tables when running [`lea diff`](#lea-diff).
 Check out [this](https://maxhalford.github.io/blog/efficient-data-transformation/) article to learn more.

 ## Contributing